ivandokov/phockup/readme.md

 pytest --cov-report term-missing:skip-covered --cov=src tests/
 ```

+Please add the necessary tests when committing a feature or improvement.

 ### PEP 8 is used as Style Guide Ruleset

 We use flake8 to check the PEP 8 ruleset.
 First install flake8 and then run